micro-community/development/glossary.md

 ## Apps vs Services

-We are continuously evolving the meaning of Service where today it stands for a backend Micro service consumed by other services but in future will be far more business and consumer centric in that we offer Services to end users.
+We are continuously evolving the meaning of Service where today it stands for a backend Micro service consumed by other services, but in the future there will be far more businesses and consumers centric in us offering Services to end users.

 For the time being we are creating a line between Apps and Services.

 - Apps - are User centric services consumed via Web or Mobile
 - Services - are a Dev centric services consumed via RPC or APIs